 - When an odour problem is caused by the activity of certain microbes, e.g.:

 - bacteria that grew in decaying organic matter and contaminated the area (disinfection targets bacteria and stops the problem).

 Pests with public health significance are very often, major carriers of pathogens and may transfer them to anything they come in contact with.
 From the start of contamination and if the conditions allow, microbes will remain there regardless of the presence of their carriers.
 Their extremely small size renders them invisible to humans making their avoidance difficult.

 Pathogens carried by humans and the importance of disinfection:

 Infections are transmitted through droplets in the air from a cough or sneeze.
 Viral particles may remain viable for hours to days on surfaces made from a variety of materials.

 Following the latest Coronavirus (SARS-CoV-2) COVID-19 disease outbreak but also other infectious and communicable diseases such as the one that results from the H1N1 flu virus (swine flu), awareness has increased on better hygiene practices.
 These include but are not restricted to:

 - Washing hands with soap and water or using an alcoholic antiseptic accordingly whether the hands are visibly soiled or not.

 - Cleaning and disinfecting frequently touched surfaces and objects.

-Scientifically based, preventative actions and a quick but also methodical disinfection treatment following an incident, without panic are vital.
+Scientifically based, preventative actions and an immediate and thorough disinfection treatment following an incident, without panic are vital.